draydeer/deep-validator/readme.md

 validator.validate(data); // true, data = {a: {b: 0}}
 ```

-#### Nested validator
+#### Nested validator instance

-Another validator can be used as a nested validator on the current value in any step of the validation flow.
+Another validators instance can be used as nested validators on the corresponding value in any step of the validation flow.
 All errors will be merged with the calling validator as paths extensions.

 ```javascript```
 var validator = new DeepValidator({